Communism in India: Presence in states and politics

 As of 2022 the Left Democratic Front led by CPI(M) heads the state government in Kerala.
 Pinarayi Vijayan is Chief Minister of Kerala.
 In Tamil Nadu the alliance has 4 MLAs and in the Government with SPA coalition led by M. K. Stalin.
-The Left Front under CPI(M) governed West Bengal for an uninterrupted 34 years (1977–2011) and Tripura for 30 years including uninterrupted 25 years (1993–2018).
-The 34 years of Left Front rule in West Bengal is the longest-serving democratically elected communist-led government in the world.
+The Left Front under CPI(M) governed West Bengal for an uninterrupted 34 years (1977–2011) and Tripura for 30 years including an uninterrupted 25 years (1993–2018).
+The 34 years of the Left Front rule in West Bengal is the longest-serving democratically elected communist-led government in the world.
 The Left Front's highest tally nationally was in 2004 when it got about 8% of votes polled in and it had 59 MPs.
 It played the role of kingmaker for the Third Front governments during 1996–98 by joining a 13-party coalition and for the Congress-led United Progressive Alliance government in 2004.

-The Left Front, also known as Left Democratic Front is an alliance of left-wing political parties in the Indian states.
+The Left Front, also known as the Left Democratic Front, is an alliance of left-wing political parties in the Indian states.
 But the presence of this alliance is mainly in Kerala, Tripura and West Bengal.
 In Lok Sabha elections, only CPI(M) and CPI participate election together nationally while other Left parties ally with CPIM and CPI regionally.

-CPIM General Secretary Sitaram Yechury said that his party will ally with Rashtriya Janata Dal in Bihar and Samajwadi Party in Uttar Pradesh.
+Former CPIM General Secretary Sitaram Yechury said that his party will ally with Rashtriya Janata Dal in Bihar and Samajwadi Party in Uttar Pradesh.
 CPIM Polit Bureau member and Chief Minister of Kerala Pinarayi Vijayan confirmed about CPIM's plan of forming state-level alliances and hinted an alliance with Bharat Rashtra Samithi in Telangana.

 Kerala

 Kerala is considered as the Communist Fort of India.
 Kerala has a strong presence of CPIM and left parties in its politics and society.
 The Left Democratic Front has 11 member parties including CPI(M), CPI, KC(M), JD(S), NCP, RJD, KC(B), INL, C(S), JKC and KC(ST).
-Currently LDF has 99 MLAs, 2 Lok Sabha MPs and 7 Rajya Sabha MPs in the state.
+Currently, LDF has 35 MLAs, 1 Lok Sabha MP and 7 Rajya Sabha MPs in the state.

 Tripura

-The Left Front (composed of CPIM, CPI, RSP and AIFB) is the main opposition in Tripura Legislative Assembly.
-As of 2023, Left Front is composed of CPIM, CPI, RSP and AIFB and CPI(ML)L and it declared Democratic Secular Alliance with Indian National Congress in 2023 Tripura Legislative Assembly election.
+The Left Front (composed of CPIM, CPI, RSP and AIFB) is the main opposition in the Tripura Legislative Assembly.
+As of 2023, Left Front is composed of CPIM, CPI, RSP and AIFB and CPI(ML)L and it declared Democratic Secular Alliance with the Indian National Congress in the 2023 Tripura Legislative Assembly election.